pesto-students/n7-mysociety-backend-alpha-7/README.md

 ## Introduction

-<h3>My society web application enables society users to be in sync for all day-to-day activities towards society, such as Announcements, Events, complaints, etc in addition to other features such as FAQs, galleries of past festivals, and events held in society.</h3>
+My society web application enables society users to be in sync for all day-to-day activities towards society, such as Announcements, Events, complaints, etc in addition to other features such as FAQs, galleries of past festivals, and events held in society.

 -Live demo [_here_](https://mysocietyclient.netlify.app).